Non-Gaussian diffusion near surfaces: Abstract

 \section{Abstract}

-We study the diffusion of finite-size particles confined close to a single wall and in double-wall planar channel geometries.
-The local diffusion constants are modified near the confining boundaries and depend on the distance to the latter.
-Displacement parallel to the walls is diffusive as characterized by its second cumulant (the variance), but a non-Gaussian nature can be demonstrated by the fact that its fourth cumulant is non-zero.
-Establishing a link with the well-known problem of Taylor dispersion, we provide a general expression for the fourth cumulant for general diffusivity tensors and also in the presence of potentials generated by either the walls or externally, for instance due to gravity.
-We then analyse experimentally and numerically the motion of a colloid in the direction parallel to the wall, for which the measured fourth cumulant is correctly predicted by our theory.
-This system is a well-controlled physical realization of a Brownian yet non-Gaussian motion generated by a fluctuating diffusivity mechanism for which the local diffusivity is quantified.
-These results can be used to provide additional tests and constraints for the inference of force maps and local transport properties near surfaces.
+We study the diffusion of particles confined close to a single wall and in double-wall planar channel geometries where the local diffusivities depend on the distance to the boundaries.
+Displacement parallel to the walls is Brownian as characterized by its variance, but it is non-Gaussian having a non-zero fourth cumulant.
+Establishing a link with Taylor dispersion, we calculate the fourth cumulant and the tails of the displacement distribution for general diffusivity tensors along with potentials generated by either the walls or externally, for instance gravity.
+Experimental and numerical studies of the motion of a colloid in the direction parallel to the wall give measured fourth cumulants which are correctly predicted by our theory.
+Interestingly, contrary to models of Brownian-yet-non-Gaussian diffusion, the tails of the displacement distribution are shown to be Gaussian rather than exponential.
+All together, our results provide additional tests and constraints for the inference of force maps and local transport properties near surfaces.